 An analysis of the STB Carload Waybill Sample and average truck rates shows that an estimated average savings of \$0.025/ton-mile is achieved by switching from truck to freight rail.
-This estimate is based only on items that can be carried on either mode, and represents a comparison of average rail and truck costs.
-The amount of savings varies by length of trip, size of shipment, and other factors.
-Many of the commodities shipped by rail are low value.
-Small transportation cost savings can have major impacts on the competitiveness of Arizona industries.
+This estimate is based only

-14 2015 Urban Mobility Scorecard, Texas Transportation Institute.
+&lt;sup>14 2015 Urban Mobility Scorecard, Texas Transportation Institute.

-15 Injuries associated with truck and rail transportation are reported differently.
+&lt;sup>15 Injuries associated with truck and rail transportation are reported differently.
 Trucking statistics are reported as "crashes," in which a truck strikes something.
 In the case of rail, most reported injuries do not involve a train hitting something.
 Rather, railroads are required to report any on-the-job injury or illness, the majority of which do not involve train equipment striking anything.